BondCrypto/Repo-for-article-drafts/2020-04-16-p2p-validator-acquired-core-star-team.md

 ![](https://imgur.com/W3nw23I.jpeg)

 In addition, Corestar received ICF grant to develop [Arcade](https://github.com/corestario/tendermint) - Tendermint implementation with built-in random beacon.
-Arcade will provide Cosmos application-specific blockchains with decentralized source of entropy to power various games and gambling platforms without changing security model of Tendermint.
+Arcade will provide application-specific blockchains in Cosmos ecosystem with decentralized source of entropy to power various games and gambling platforms without changing security model(assuptions) of Tendermint.

 *We believe that Corestar team will significantly strengthen our development department and benefit the Cosmos ecosystem.*

 ### Immediate perspectives

-IBC is the most important milestone for the success of Cosmos and the launch of incentivized testnet "[Game Of Zones](https://goz.cosmosnetwork.dev/)" is near at hand.
+IBC is currently the most important milestone for the success of Cosmos and the launch of incentivized testnet "[Game Of Zones](https://goz.cosmosnetwork.dev/)" is near at hand.
 As active contributor, P2P Validator will take part in the competition with additional development resources, ready to deliver.

 We have prepared a [visualization](https://goz.p2p.org/) of handshakes between nodes to help participants monitor a current status of connections during the contest.

 ![](https://imgur.com/HG5ZbBv.jpeg)

+Proof-of-stake ecosystem is evolving really fast and we are fully prepared to facilitate that growth diving deep to the heart of decentralized technologies.

 ### About P2P Validator